 Aug.
 30th.
 Early this morning we were off, and I had the satisfaction of taking a comfortable nap without any noise to disturb me; the canoe glided on as if under easy sail.
 The bowman and steersman had only to keep her straight against the current, which was done with the greatest facility; those at the line endured the greatest labor.
 The line was from 40 to 60 fathoms long, and frequently fouled among the stones and driftwood, which added much to their toil and trouble.
-The bank, or range of high land on each side, which runs parallel with the river, confines the view on either hand; and this, with the nearly straight course of the river, whose bends are at a considerable dis-
+The bank, or range of high land on each side, which runs parallel with the river, confines the view on either hand; and this, with the nearly straight course of the river, whose bends are at a considerable distance apart, gives a far from pleasant sameness to the prospect; while the strong current we have to stem renders this part of the voyage very tedious.
+On the tops and sides of some of the hills are small spots of ground, free from wood.
+The country in general appears to be thickly wooded, but the growth is small, particularly on the N. side.
+At noon we passed the old establishment at the Nepawee, 45 which stands on the S. side.
+Here, I am told, the

-No identification-we are still below the Nepoin house, the first one I can find by name above Hungry Hall.
+43 No identification-we are still below the Nepoin house, the first one I can find by name above Hungry Hall.

-Henry appears to be in the vicinity of the Two Islands found in Tp.
-51, R. xiv, W. of the 2d init. merid.
+44 Henry appears to be in the vicinity of the Two Islands found in Tp.
+51, R. xiv, W. of the 2d init, merid.